 - No need to configure anything else!
 Your Live Event is ready.

-- Configure your live stream settings.
+- In the Webcaster X2 Preferences, configure your live stream settings.

 - Click the Preferences icon at the lower right corner of the screen; the preferences screen opens.